Appealing your Universal Credit decision or sanction

 Get help with submitting an appeal

 If you have received your mandatory reconsideration decision notice and you are still not happy with the decision, the notice will tell you about your appeal rights.
-If the notice tells you that you have the right to appeal, you can submit your appeal directly to the Department for Work and Pensions
+If the notice tells you that you have the right to appeal, you can submit your appeal directly to the DWP.

 Your appeal should normally be made within one month of the decision date on the outcome of your mandatory reconsideration letter, although this can be extended in extenuating circumstances.

-If you would like to discuss the outcome of your mandatory reconsideration, or would like help to submit an appeal you may wish to contact Customer Advice and Support Service for advice.
-A member of the Financial Inclusion Team will then contact you to discuss your appeal, and they will let you know if we can support you in making an appeal.
+If you would like to discuss the outcome of your mandatory reconsideration, or would like help to submit an appeal you may wish to contact our Financial Inclusion Team for advice.

 Even if we cannot support you with your appeal you could still appeal the decision yourself by following the instructions on your mandatory reconsideration decision notice.